HouzuoGuo/laitos/README.md

 =================
 Run "go build" to build the executable.

-Running
+Run message-shell
 ========
 You need the following:

 - HTTPS certificate and key
-- A secret API endpoint name (longer is better)
+- Secret API endpoint names (longer is better)
 - A secret PIN (longer is better)

 Create a JSON configuration file: